jp1884/techvolution-vegas-baby/Techvolution I - A New Philosophy/11 - Techvolution I - ANP.md

 Neither art or spectacle stories solve frontline problems.
 Thus, their hierarchies can go on for as long as their storytellers can convince people to watch them, or live inside them.
 These storytellers, who are the leaders, are self-important.
 The masses are just like the people stuck inside the Matrix.
 Distracted from the truth with a dark majic show.

 The longer the spectacle lasts, the longer the self-important artists, like Darth King, and Darth Blockbuster, can go on living inside self-obsessed stories.
 They're happy with the way things are.
 They want to be heroes atop the hierarchy forever.
+The longer the story goes, the more pretentious they get.

 But like an aging sitcom, it never lasts.
 Eventually, the people's problems pile up, and they soon need a true hero again.
-That means a hero who can see through the spectacle of the ruling philosophy, and lead the people to become player gods in a new society rule by a new philosophy  helps Main Street live happy lives.
+That means a hero who can see through the spectacle of the ruling philosophy, and lead the people to become player gods in a new society ruled by a new philosophy that helps Main Street live happy lives.

 The lesson is Stargazer your happiness is the best indicator of which story you're currently in.
 That's why how much money you have, your job title, the university you graduated from, all this is not the definition of happiness.
 Happiness only happens when a ruling philosophy helps people contribute to a classic story that helps humanity evolve life on Earth.